Welcome to Abbey Secondhand Books in Paisley

 Selected Stories, Iain Crichton Smith (£6.50)

 Whether you like it or not we do sell on Amazon.
-Most books are displayed in the shop first but are moved to Amazon after a while but only if they are worth about £5 or more.
-We have about 2000 books listed.
+Most books are displayed in the shop first but are moved to Amazon after a while if it seems worth it.
+We have about 3000 books listed.

 We sell a few old postcards in the shop - we classify them as either pre-written or unused.
 It is hit and miss which ones are on display at any time.